jdotsh/jdotsh/README.md

 ### Technologies I used:
 Qt/Qml/C++, Git, Linux, Matlab, LaTeX, Docker

 ### Even though I like development, it ain't my cup of tea.
-I am totally fascinated by Artificial Intelligence and Machine Learning
+I am totally fascinated by Artificial Intelligence and Machine Learning, in the last years I had the pleasure of working with:
-In the last years I had the pleasure of working with: Python, NumPy, Pandas, Seaborn, Matplotlib, SciKit Learn, TensorFlow, OpenCV, PyTorch
+Python, NumPy, Pandas, Seaborn, Matplotlib, SciKit Learn, TensorFlow, OpenCV, PyTorch

 ### Technologies I don't really like
 These don't actually exist.
 I'm very curious about things I don't usually work with.
 Hit me up with that knowledge!